cesar0k/smart-recipe-finder/README.md

 - [x] **Smart Filtering Logic (Refactored)**
 - [x] Vector Search Implementation
 - [x] Comprehensive test suite with an isolated database.
-- [x] Script for evaluating search and filtering methods.
+- [x] Script for evaluating search and filtering methods with **graphical** representation in the form of a file.
 - [x] Devcontainer for a consistent development environment.